MinecraftForge/Documentation/docs/datagen/client/modelproviders.md

 Custom Model Loader Builders
 ----------------------------

 Custom loader builders can be created by extending `CustomLoaderBuilder`.
-The constructor can still have a `protected` visibility with the `ResourceLocation` hardcoded to the loader id registered via `ModelLoaderRegistry#registerLoader`.
+The constructor can still have a `protected` visibility with the `ResourceLocation` hardcoded to the loader id registered via `ModelEvent$RegisterGeometryLoaders#register`.
 The builder can then be initialized via a static factory method or the constructor if made `public`.

 ```java
 public class ExampleLoaderBuilder<T extends ModelBuilder<T>> extends CustomLoaderBuilder<T> {